mitchdavenport88/hop_shop/TESTING.md

 4. Check the card according to the ***individual product card test** shown in the products test above as the results and functions are similar.
     * Checked that the product description is displayed as well as all the other information specified in the test.
 5. Checked that on screen widths of below 576px the card adapts with the products information now being displayed underneath the products image but still in a card format.
-6. Seen that the appropriate buttons based on the user’s registration status appear below underneath the product information:
+6. Seen that the appropriate buttons based on the user’s registration status appear below, underneath the product information:
     * The Continue Shopping button appears for all users underneath the products card and this takes me back to the Bottle Shop.
     * Check that the edit and delete buttons appear for admin only.
         * Checked the edit product button opens the edit product form.